falreis/CarND-Behavioral-Cloning-P3/writeup_template.md

 ##### 3.1 Collecting Data & Training Sets

-To capture good driving behavior, I first recorded one laps on track one using center lane driving.
-Then I started to do some others scenarios, to use to train the model.
+To capture good driving behavior, I first recorded one and two laps on track one using center lane driving.
+Here is an example image of center lane driving:

+![Center lane driving - center camera][image2]

+The simulation also capture the side images from the track, by different cameras on the car.
+These images helps to train the network and to stabilize the vehicle.
+Here a example, of side images (left and right), in the center lane driving.

+![Center lane driving - left camera][image3] ![Center lane driving - right camera][image4]

+To increase the network performance, I did some extra data collections.
 The scenarios that I used is described below.

 - **1 lap** - 1 lap at the track (on the center lane driving)
 - **2 laps** - 2 laps at the track (on the center lane driving)